ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 Roll separately for each Inducement you wish to hire to determine the discount being offered.

-4 *0n-site Apothecaries:* This stadium is so well-heeled that the teams are given top-notch, firrst-class medical assistance, often by trained medical professionals capable of giving them more than just a shave and a
+4 *On-site Apothecaries:* This stadium is so well-heeled that the teams are given top-notch, first-class medical assistance, often by trained medical professionals capable of giving them more than just a shave and a